 Others, such as mosquitoes, are most active at dawn and dusk.
 You’re mostly likely to encounter moths at night.
 Many insects, however, may be encountered at any time of day with similar likelihood.

 Where insects live is yet another tool in your identification toolbox.
 All insects do not live everywhere.
 For example, you’re likely to find bees and butterflies, but not houseflies, in flower gardens.
 Bees and butterflies consume pollen and/or nectar from flowers.

 Houseflies are most likely to live near livestock as they both eat and lay their eggs in manure.
 They also may be found in homes, orchards, and near carcasses as they eat sugary foods like fruits as well as decaying plant and animal matter.

-Fleas can be found on the bodies of furry or feathery animals and even though they can be found in other places, it is rare.
-Dragonflies and mosquitoes thrive mostly where there is water but mosquitoes can also be found anywhere, including heavily wooded areas.
+Fleas can be found on the bodies of furry or feathery animals and while they are sometimes without a host, it is rare to find them free-living.
+Dragonflies and mosquitoes thrive mostly where there is water but mosquitoes can live just about anywhere as long as standing water is nearby.